 The 40-minute silent meditation in the main shrine room is typically not guided.
 (If you prefer to have prior instruction, see the Programs section for more information on introductory classes.)

 An option for a guided meditation is offered in the library, after which, you can join the rest of the group for the second half of the evening.

-Event Dates: Sunday April 27, 2014 – Sunday April 27, 2014
+Event Dates: Sunday November 2, 2014 – Sunday November 2, 2014

 This workshop is an intensive introduction to the Metta Bhavana (Loving-kindness) meditation practice.
 Basic methods of setting up our meditation and the traditional Buddhist meditation form will taught. (more…)